HakurouKen/pixiv-illust/README.md

 An error will be thrown when you do other operations needs login before login.

-When you loggged in, you can cached your cookie as a json file use `login.dumps`, and next time you can load your login states from file using `login.loads`.
+When you loggged in, you can cached your cookies as a json file use `login.dumps`, and next time you can load your login states from file using `login.loads`.

 You can also clear your login state use `login.reset`.
 Note that this is the only synchronous method of login actions.